getodk/docs/src/collect-connect.rst

 ODK Collect is used to fill forms with participants.
 Filled forms then need to be sent to a central location for review and analysis.
 Generally, organizations do this by configuring Collect to send forms to a server.
 For those working in environments without any internet connectivity, there are :ref:`other options <other-collect-server-options>`.

 We recommend using :ref:`ODK Central <central-intro>` as your server and configuring Collect by QR code. :doc:`Central <central-intro>` provides user and project management features as well as tools for viewing and exporting data.
-For complex data collection projects, it is usually the right choice.
-Organizations can choose to use their own infrastructure and have total control over their server configuration.
-However, setting up and maintaining a server requires technical skills.
+The easiest way to get a Central server is by using ODK Cloud <https://getodk.org/#odk-cloud>_.
+If you have technical skills, you can also :doc:self-host <central-install> on your own infrastructure.

 If you'd just like to try out ODK Collect without setting up a server, you can use the demo server which provides some sample forms.
 You can set this up by tapping :guilabel:`Try a demo` at the bottom of the screen when you first launch Collect.